 An individual with piles may experience the following symptoms:

-The blood vessels around the anus and in the rectum will stretch under pressure and may swell or bulge, forming piles.
+The blood vessels around the anus and the rectum will stretch under pressure and may swell or bulge, forming piles.
 This may be due to:

 - chronic constipation